maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - If assigning initial values, the variables can be of different types
 - The types of the variables are deduced from the assigned values
 - However, literals are *untyped* until used
+- The type of the variable is assigned as the *default type* of the literal

 ```go
 // Declaring and assigning multiples